rafalp/Misago-Docs/docs/settings/Database.md

 ## daily_post_limit

 Daily limit of posts that may be posted from single account.
 Fail-safe for situations when forum is flooded by spam bots.
 Change to 0 to lift this restriction.

+## data_downloads_expiration

+Number of hours for which user data should be available for download.
+When data download is marked as expired, data archive associated with it is deleted.

+Defaults to 48 hours, but actual time depends on how often `expireuserdatadownloads` management command is set to be ran.

 ## default_avatar